 St. Patrick: The Irish Legend (2000): Malcolm MacDowell, Alan Bates, Susannah York and Patrick Bergin star in the first ever feature film depicting the life of this world-famous Irish hero filmed on location in Ireland.

-If you enjoyed this post, you’ll want to wander over to the Period Films List – the best costume dramas, heritage films, documentaries, period dramas, romances, historical reality series and period inspired movies, sorted by era and theme.
-You may also be interested in the Haunting Period Dramas for Halloween post.
+If you enjoyed this post, you’ll want to wander over to the Period Films List– the best British costume dramas, period dramas, romances that take place in the past, and period inspired movies, sorted by era and theme.
+Be sure to see our post 5 Reasons to Watch The Hanging Gale.